Triple T - Tiff's Teal Team

 May 2023 - I graduated from the University of Calgary with my MSc in Community Health Sciences.

-July 2023 - I am scheduled to start my new job as an instructor in the Therapeutic Recreation degree program at the University of Lethbridge.
+July 2023 - I started my new job as an instructor in the Therapeutic Recreation degree program at the University of Lethbridge.

-July 31, 2023 - I am booked for another CT and PET scan to see if the medication change and mistletoe have taken care of my little cluster of tumours.
+July 31, 2023 - I had another CT and PET scan to see if the medication change and mistletoe have taken care of my little cluster of tumours.
+Unfortunately the scans showed more growth.

 September 10, 2023 - My second Ovarian Cancer Canada Walk of Hope in Calgary, Alberta.
 Last year I was one of the top 100 fundraisers in Canada, with Tiff's Teal Team raising over $5000.
 Let's do it again friends!